entropie/ytdltt/README.md

 downloads the content and another mqtt topic to reply a wormhole code to the sender who will be able to use that code to download directly.

-We have chosen json because it should work well with node-red.
+It should work well with node-red and telegram. node-red receives the telegram messages:

+* checks if sender is authorized
+* optionally we may apply params, debending on senderID
+* downloads video
+* replies with wormhole code if applicable  - and fills mqtt-topic.

 ### Features